 Financial Disclosure: The parliamentary code of conduct requires members to make annual declarations of financial interests.
-The declaration form includes a confidential portion to which the public does not have access.
+The declaration form includes a confidential portion for information not released to the public.
 Compliance was inconsistent and not strictly enforced.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights